 - review NGO accreditation reports commissioned by the department; the Chair on the CDC makes recommendations to the department delegate on accreditation of NGOs

 - provide advice on accreditation criteria and NGO Cooperation Program (ANCP) policy

 - act as an advisory and consultative body to the department for professional development of the Australian NGO community on issues of concern to that community.

-CDC meetings are held a minimum of three times a year and are chaired by the department.
-The department and the Australian Council for International Development (ACFID) jointly provide secretariat services to the CDC.
+CDC meetings are held a minimum of three times a year and are chaired by DFAT.
+The Australian Council for International Development (ACFID) and DFAT jointly provide secretariat services to the CDC.